STAT547-UBC-2019-20/group_08_ADULT-INCOME/README.md

 ### Milestone 3

-4. To generate a linear model on filtered data, and create a plot, run the following script:
+4. To generate a linear model on filtered data, create a plot, and knit a final report - run the following scripts:

    a. __Linear model__
       * Generate .RDS file containing linear model object